DSR-RHIT/me447-visualizing-data/cm/cm100_data-lab.md

   - name, number, and discrete levels of categorical variables
   - other features relevant to the particular display type

 State specifically how each data requirements has been met.
+This summary will be part of the prose description that accompanies each graph in the portfolio.